thehajime/asiabsdcon-1803/content.md

 - we can create another universe
 <br>
 <br>
-- are we satisfied ? no probably
+- are we satisfied ?
  - people want to innovate but the system is not ready

 >>>

 ## Questions

-- why do you want to update your system ?
+- why do you want to extend your system ?
  - want to put new idea (I have a great protocol)
  - want to refresh design (socket API sucks)
  - want to optimize implementations (too slow for me)